 A person's whole story is in their body.
-Bodywork gives us one of the best opportunities to listen to someone and understand what they are experiencing.
+Bodywork gives us one of the best opportunities to listen to someone and understand what they are experiencing, and them to shift parts of their life that are painful.
 It can transform the health of a person's organs, emotions and life system.
-Treatments can assist someone in the initiation of changes that will lead to engaging in present time with vibrant awareness and health.
+Treatments can assist someone in the initiation of changes that will lead to engaging in present time with vibrant health.

-People who come to us for bodywork want to achieve well-being and healing; underneath that is always a great desire for joy and prosperity.
+People who come to us for bodywork want to achieve well-being and healing; underneath that is always a desire for joy.
 One depends on the other.
-Joy and prosperity can be difficult to experience without a foundation of physical, emotional, mental and spiritual health.
+Joy can be difficult to experience without a foundation of physical, emotional, mental and spiritual health.
 So clients come see us and tell us about symptoms and conditions they would like to cure, situations that they would like to change.
 They tell us that they are not happy and would like to be.

 If we can go to the client’s system and help restore strength, alignment and resilience, real change will begin to happen in their body and life.
 What is behind their discomfort and sickness will come to the surface and make itself known.
 This is not always easy; healing is a double edge sword.
-As we heal we get stronger and feel better, and at the same time we come face to face with the situations and behaviors that caused disturbance in the first place.
+As someone gets stronger and healthier, they also come face to face with the situations and behaviors that caused disharmony in the first place.
 These factors led to compression in the body and over time caused nagging, uncomfortable aches, pains and symptoms.

 The Healing Process